dapoadedire/APOD/README.md

 # nasa-api

-This Python Scripts gets the Astromomy Picture of the day.
+This Python Script gets the Astromomy Picture of the day.

 Examples: